1991–92 Russian gubernatorial elections: Chechnya

 The presidential elections in self-proclaimed Chechen Republic of Ichkeria were held on 27 October 1991.
 Dzhokhar Dudayev was proclaimed the winner.
 Elections were scheduled by the "All-National Congress of the Chechen People", which seized power in eastern portions of falling apart Republic of Checheno-Ingushetia.
 According to official statements, 72% of the adult population of Chechnya came to the precincts, and 90.1% of them voted for Dudayev.
 Russian-speaking population of Chechnya did not take part in the voting.
 The Provisional Supreme Council and the Council of Ministers of Checheno-Ingushetia declared elections rigged and refused to recognize their results.

 On November 2, the Congress of People's Deputies of Russia refused to recognize the election results.
 An attempt was made to introduce a state of emergency in Checheno-Ingushetia, but this attempt was unsuccessful.
 The following year, Russian troops were withdrawn from the republic and Dudayev's secessionist government obtained full power over Chechnya until the First Chechen war broke out in 1994.

-Mari El

-The first round was held on 8 December 1991.
-No candidate won a majority.
-Chairman of the Supreme Soviet Vladislav Zotin became the first President of Mari El Republic after winning in the runoff on 15 December.
-His opponents were historian Aleksandr Kazimov and director of Yoshkar-Ola shoe factory Anatoly Popov, affiliated with Mari Ushem movement.